 Since studying art, Caroline has worked in catering, event planning and as a personal assistant.
 She is the current past President of the National Gallery Victoria Women’s Association and the current Honorary Treasurer of The Alexandra Club.

 Ms Dennis is the Director of BD Concepts Pty Ltd, a consultancy company, focusing on providing customer service skills, sales training and marketing concepts for the hospitality, tourism and travel industries.
 Prior to its establishment in March 2007, Ms Dennis was Vice President, Asia Pacific for Marriott International‘s Global Sales Organisation based at the Marriott Asia Pacific Regional Office in Hong Kong.
 Ms Dennis worked for Marriott International for 22 years and spent 10 years working in hospitality in the US.
-In addition to the SVI Foundation Board, Bernadette currently sits on the Marriott Vacation Club Asia Pacific Advisory Board and St Joseph’s Outreach Services.
-She is also involved with other not-for-profits, and participates in TIME, a mentoring programme for the Travel, Tourism and Hospitality Industries here in Australia.
+In addition to the SVI Foundation Board, Bernadette currently sits on boards with the Marriott Vacation Club Asia Pacific Advisory, St Joseph’s Outreach Services and The Friends of The Johnston Collection.
+She is also involved with other not-for-profits and industry associations, plus she participates as a mentor in TIME, a mentoring programme for the Travel, Tourism and Hospitality Industries here in Australia.